kevincasey1222/J1_Cobalt_Initial/docs/jupiterone.md

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- You will a REST API key from Cobalt.
+- You must have an API token from Cobalt.
 - You must have permission in JupiterOne to install new integrations.

 ## Support